Molmshaug/master/README.md

 Figure 8: Contain linear regression model of change scores on endurance tests with amount of Hbmass (g) removed

 Figure 9: Contain linear regression model of change scores on endurance tests with amount of blood (mL) removed

+**figure and table folders contain all figures and tables in .png format**